sebastiencaille/sky-lib/dataflow-manager/README.md

 The flow must be understood this way:
 * The 'input data' are sent to the 'init' processor
-* Depending of the 'Complete' conditions
+* Depending on the 'Complete' conditions
    * if 'mustComplete', 'getCompletion' is called to retrieve data from an external system, then 'complete' processor is called
    * otherwise, the 'keepAsIs' processor is called
 * The resulting data are then sent to the 'display' of an external system